kitschpatrol/Cinder-Zmq/README.md

 Due to some issues with building on Windows via the 4.1.4 release, the libraries bundled in this block are from the [4.1.x stable release branch](https://github.com/zeromq/zeromq4-1/commit/56b71af22db3232eb57fd72e954e22eeac497b46).

 ###TODO
-- Testing and reevaluate functions using ci::Buffer.
+- Test and reevaluate functions using ci::Buffer.
-- Test on Windows.
 - More samples.
 - Expand readme.